Routing and wavelength assignment in hybrid networks with classical and quantum signals: Introduction. QKD Networks

-\IEEEPARstart{Q}{uantum Key Distribution} (QKD) is one of the most mature quantum technologies.
+Quantum Key Distribution (QKD) is one of the most mature quantum technologies.
 By combining the transmission of quantum signals through an insecure channel and public discussion through an authenticated, but public, classical channel, QKD permits two parties to generate a secret random key.
 The properties of quantum measurement guarantee that any eavesdropping attempts can be detected during the classical discussion.
-There exist multiple QKD protocols \cite{BB84,Eke91,SARG04,Noh09,SBC09,ZLA23} with experimental demostrations and commercial products \cite{KLH15,MGM15,BAL17, XMZ20}.
+There exist multiple QKD protocols \cite{BB84,Eke91,SARG04,Noh09,SBC09,ZLA23} with experimental demonstrations and commercial products \cite{KLH15,MGM15,BAL17, XMZ20}.

 In this paper, we will concentrate on discrete variable QKD over fiber optical networks where the quantum signal is made of optical pulses with less than one photon per pulse on average.
 There are also many continuous variable QKD protocols \cite{Ral99,CLA01,LPF18} which are more robust to crosstalk from classical channels.
 We do not consider them explicitly, but the general design principle of the routing algorithm still holds for these protocols (with extended noise thresholds).